 Hamachi’s new 10-foot XOS GT’n’Doggie PE6-10 hands down is the only way to go, it’s one of the very few blanks on the market built specifically for chasing big fish with lures from the shore.
-It’s an ultra light, ultra strong 3 piece nano blank.
-I know what you’re thinking, a 3 piece rod, 100lb braid, Hamachi offers a worldwide lifetime warranty and I have more than given the new 3 piece expedition series rods a work out on big sharks, GT’s and they are brilliant for traveling with.
-The 10′ packs down to a three and half feet and the 8’2 about three feet.
-Being an ultra light weight, high-performance blank, you can cast it all day and when it comes to fighting fish it will put the pressure on the fish not the angler.
+It’s an ultra-light, ultra strong 3 piece nano blank.
+I know what you’re thinking, a 3 piece rod, 100lb braid, Hamachi offers a worldwide lifetime warranty and I have more than given the new 3 piece expedition series rods a work out on big sharks, GT’s and they are brilliant for travelling with.
+The 10′ packs down to a three and a half feet and the 8’2 about three feet.
+Being an ultra lightweight, high-performance blank, you can cast it all day and when it comes to fighting fish it will put the pressure on the fish, not the angler.

-At around $850 USD they are far from a low-cost option but in the top end of the market you can’t beat them.
+At around $1250 USD they are far from a low-cost option but in the top end of the market, you can’t beat them.
 Having experimented with a lot of other high-end and Japanese rods Smith’s, Carpenter, ripple fisher to name a few, all great options from a boat, but the Doggies with the extra length leave them for dead from the shore.

 Sometimes the big gears handy for getting 30 and 40 pounders away from the taxman